Let’s talk melatonin.

 “Will giving my child melatonin help them sleep through the night?”

 And the answer is, “No it will not.”

-It might help them GET to sleep at night, but it will not help them stay asleep.
+It might help them GET to sleep at night.
+It will not, however, help them stay asleep.

 This isn’t just my opinion, by the way.
 This is the general consensus of sleep specialists, researchers, and doctors worldwide.